SemiSim/SemiSim/README.md

 ## SemiSim
-A protoype AI Monte-Carlo sim block used to predict LLPS interactions
+A protoype AI Monte-Carlo sim block used to predict LLPS interactions Intented a for CHEM-4640/5640 course at The University of Colorado Denver

 <!--
 **SemiSim/SemiSim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.